-During the year under review, the Company has not transferred any amount to reserves.
+During the year under review, the Company has transferred an amount of ₹250.80 million to the Debenture Redemption reserve.

-5. ACCEPTANCE OF DEPOSITS:
+5. DEPOSITS:

-During the year under review, the Company has not accepted any deposits from the public and consequently, there are no outstanding deposits in terms of Section 73 of the Act read with the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+During the year under review, the Company has not accepted any deposits from the public and consequently, there are no outstanding deposits in terms of Section 73 of the Companies Act, 2013 (hereinafter referred to as "Act") read with the Companies (Acceptance of Deposits) Rules, 2014 (as amended).